 How to store:

-Because of the cream cheese filling, these cookies should be stored in an airtight container in the fridge for up to 5 days.
+Because of the cream cheese filling, these strawberry cheesecake cookies should be stored in an airtight container in the fridge for up to 5 days.
+Do not try storing them at room temperature.

-These cookies also freeze really well.
-Freeze them in an airtight container or bag for up to 3 months.
+These strawberry cheesecake cookies also freeze really well.
+Freeze them in an airtight container or freezer bag for up to 3 months.
 Allow the cookies to thaw overnight in the refrigerator before serving.

 No, this is not a vegan cookie recipe.
 They can easily be made dairy free but they do contain eggs and I have not tried making them with any egg replacements to make them vegan.